Ávila Adobe

 The Ávila Adobe, built in 1818 by Francisco Ávila, is the oldest standing residence in the city of Los Angeles, California.
 (Note: The oldest building in Los Angeles County is the 1795 Gage Mansion in Bell Gardens.)
 Avila Adobe is located in the paseo of historic Olvera Street, a part of the Los Angeles Plaza Historic District, a California State Historic Park.
+The building itself is registered as California Historical Landmark #145.

+The home was saved by Christine Sterling, who saw the home as a historical site.
+Sterling did not want the authenticity of the home to be destroyed, since it was one of the first homes built in Los Angeles.
+Sterling was able to stop the city from demolishing the home and eventually transformed it into a museum for others to learn about the history of the home.
+Sterling influenced the creation of the Mexican marketplace called "Placita Olvera", and today the home is often visited by many tourists and locals.
+Olvera Street continues to provide a Mexican cultural environment that is influenced by the history of the Avila Adobe home.

-The building itself is registered as California Historical Landmark #145, while the entire historic district is listed both on the National Register of Historic Places and as a Los Angeles Historic-Cultural Monument.
+The entire historic district is listed both on the National Register of Historic Places and as a Los Angeles Historic-Cultural Monument.
+Before the construction of the Avila home, the land was colonized by Spanish people from Sinaloa, Mexico.
+In the early 1800s, the town was home to ranchero families who dominated the town.
+Francisco Avila was a wealthy cattle rancher who was a native of Sinaloa.
+Francisco grazed cattle which eventually led him to begin a ranching business that grew his wealth significantly.
 The Plaza is the third location of the original Spanish settlement El Pueblo de Nuestra Señora la Reina de Los Ángeles sobre el Río Porciúncula, the first two having been washed out by flooding from the swollen Río Porciúncula (Los Angeles River).
 The Avila Adobe was one of the settlement's first houses to share street frontage in the Pueblo de Los Angeles of Spanish colonial Alta California.